marafiq/adnanrafiq/blog/2022-03-12-covariant-return-types-or-polymorphic-return-types-in-csharp9/index.md

 //Below code will result in compile time error
-//but marking T with in keywork in delclartion of WorkDelegate will make it contravariant.
+//but marking T with in keyword in delclartion of WorkDelegate will make it contravariant.
 WorkDelegate<SimpleTask> performTask = DoTaskWork;
 WorkDelegate<RewardableSimpleTask> performRewardedTask = performTask;
 public delegate void WorkDelegate< T>(T obj);